andrew/ultimate-awesome/README.md

 - [awesome-ai-ml-cheatsheet](https://github.com/nykabhishek/awesome-ai-ml-cheatsheet) - A curated list of cheat sheets and documentation for the AI and ML community for quick access.
 - [awesome](https://github.com/nyorc/awesome) - My awesome list for better life.
 - [awesome-ts-anomaly-detection-datasets](https://github.com/OliverHennhoefer/awesome-ts-anomaly-detection-datasets) - Extensive collection of tabular time-series anomaly detection datasets.
-- [awesome-electric-grid-mapping](https://github.com/open-energy-transition/awesome-electric-grid-mapping) - A curated list of resources in the field of electricity network mapping to improve global data coverage and quality.
 - [awesome-rpg-maker](https://github.com/ottooooooooo/awesome-rpg-maker) - A collection of all the RPG Maker games i've found interesting.
 - [awesome-90s](https://github.com/ozansulukpinar/awesome-90s) - A collection of Turkish pop songs from the 1990s.
 - [Awesome-List-Top-Novels](https://github.com/pani-vishal/Awesome-List-Top-Novels) - An awesome list for top novels.